traefik/traefik/docs/content/routing/services/index.md

 #### Health Check

 Configure health check to remove unhealthy servers from the load balancing rotation.
-If no specific status to check has been defined, Traefik will consider your HTTP(s) servers healthy as long as they return status codes between `2XX` and `3XX` to the health check requests (carried out every `interval`).
+Traefik will consider HTTP(s) servers healthy as long as they return a status code to the health check request (carried out every `interval`) between `2XX` and `3XX`, or matching the configured status.
-Otherwise, Traefik will consider your HTTP(s) servers healthy only if the return status code matches the defined status code.
 For gRPC servers, Traefik will consider them healthy as long as they return `SERVING` to [gRPC health check v1](https://github.com/grpc/grpc/blob/master/doc/health-checking.md) requests.

 To propagate status changes (e.g. all servers of this service are down) upwards, HealthCheck must also be enabled on the parent(s) of this service.